imSanko/imSanko/README.md

 ##  Sup folks, I’m Sanko aka Saptadeep Banerjee..
-- 👾 I’m interested in ...
-GCP
+- 👾 I’m Currently learning to train some model in ML with some flakes of DS!
-- 🌱 I’m currently learning ...
-Backend-WebD & Web3
+- 🌱 Ahh !
+Working as an Technical Program Manager !!
-- 🎗️ I’m looking to collaborate on ...
-New Java Projects ideas
+- 🎗️ I’m looking to collaborate with ...Ci/Cd Folks
-- 📫 How to reach me ...
+- 📫 How to reach me or Type my name on google ...
 LinkedIn is always **ON FOR DM..
 ## DO HIT ME UP FOLLOW & CONNECT ME THROUGH LINKEDIN.

 <!---